Grademark/grademark/README.md

 ## Coming soon

-- Built in stop and loss and computation of risk/rmultiples.
+- Built in stop loss and computation of risk/rmultiples.
 - Conditional buy on price level (intrabar).
-- Paramters
+- Parameters
-- Optimization based on permuations of parameters.
+- Optimization based on permutations of parameters.
 - Analysis
 - Charting equity curves and drawdown
 - Monte Carlo simulation